USEPA/sensortoolkit/README.md

 *If internal Temp and RH are measured, but not DP, DP is calculated via the `Dewpoint()` module and is labeled `DP_calculated`
 #### Reference data
-Using `PM25` data queried from the AQS API for the Triple Oak monitoring site as an example case.
+Below is a description of reference data formatting expected by the `SensorEvaluation` class.
+Example values result from `PM25` data queried from the AQS API for the Triple Oak monitoring site.
 The column naming scheme for parameter data is consistent across queried parameters (columns with the prefix '`PM25`' are replaced by the parameter of interest) and columns formatting is consistent across data sources.
 Note that the AirNow API does not return QC codes, parameter AQS codes, method names, method AQS codes, or parameter occurrence codes.
 These columns are set null (i.e., all values set to `np.nan`).
 In addition, AirNowTech does not return method names, site latitude, or site longitude, and these columns are set null if reference data from AirNowTech are selected.

 | Column Header                 | Description                                          | Example                                         | Data type        |
 | ----------------------------- | ---------------------------------------------------- | ----------------------------------------------- | ---------------- |